Vaithiyalingam/android_ninja_workspace/README.md

 - Home Page

 **Scope of work**
-- User should be able to see the Users list shoudl be loaded from the Users List API
+- User should be able to see the Users list loaded from the Users List API
 - User should be able to see next set of users list when clicked on Load More button.